heypham/roger_skyline_1/notes.md

 ## Arrêtez les services dont vous n’avez pas besoin pour ce projet.

 To do so, we are going to do a linked clone of our VM.
-And delete the services on the cloned VM to see which services are needed for the project.
+And disable the services on the cloned VM to see which services are needed for the project.

 1. Log out , close and turn off your VM
 2. Right click in VirtualBox on *Clone...*